XorTroll/Goldleaf/README.md

 The controls are quite intuitive in Goldleaf, but here you have a brief explanation of them:

-- Press A to select options from menus, browse folders, or in case it's a file, to browse a menu with file options (copy, delete...)
+- Press **A** to select options from menus, browse folders, or in case it's a file, to browse a menu with file options (copy, delete...)

-- Press B to cancel a dialog or to go back to the previous page / menu.
+- Press **B** to cancel a dialog or to go back to the previous page / menu.

-- Press X to paste the path of the clipboard.
+- Press **X** to paste the path of the clipboard.
 Obviously, this option is only available on file browsers.
 (SD or NAND)

-- Press Y to browse a menu with directory options, similar to the one used with files, instead of browsing the directory.
+- Press **Y** to browse a menu with directory options, similar to the one used with files, instead of browsing the directory.
 Obviously, this option is only available on file browsers.
 (SD or NAND)

-- Press ZL or ZR anywhere to browse a menu with reboot / shut down options, in case you want to reboot or shut down the console.
+- Press **ZL** or **ZR** anywhere to browse a menu with reboot / shut down options, in case you want to reboot or shut down the console.

-- Press Plus (+) or Minus (-) to exit Goldleaf and return to hbmenu.
+- Press **Plus (+)** or **Minus (-)** to exit Goldleaf and return to hbmenu.
 This option is only available if Goldleaf is loaded as a NRO binary. (more special cases like this one below)

 - Movement is quite obvious.
-Using the L-stick, the D-pad you can move through menu or dialog options.
-On menus (like the file browsers or the main menu) the R-stick provides a faster scrolling.
+Using the **L-stick**, the **R-stick** or the **D-pad** you can move through menu or dialog options.
+On menus (like the file browsers or the main menu) the **R-stick** provides a way faster scrolling.

 ## Special features

 Goldleaf differs on some features depending on whether it is loaded as a NRO or as an installed title:

-- Goldleaf can be exited via Plus (+) or Minus (-) buttons if it's loaded as a NRO, but as regular titles have to be exited from the Home Menu, this feature is not available as a title.
+- Goldleaf can be exited via **Plus (+)** or **Minus (-)** buttons if it's loaded as a NRO, but as regular titles have to be exited from the Home Menu, this feature is not available as a title.

-- Goldleaf disables Home button pressing while installing a NSP if it's loaded as a title, but this feature isn't available as a NRO binary for technical reasons related to applets.
+- Goldleaf disables **Home button pressing** while installing a NSP if it's loaded as a title, but this feature isn't available as a NRO binary for technical reasons related to applets.

 - Goldleaf cannot launch NRO binaries if it's loaded as a title due to technical reasons.
 They can only be launched from another NRO binary.